Please watch this video by the BBC to help you make a decision about whether you have Coronvirus symptoms or not. ?

 The aim of the English Department at Bourne Community College is to recognise every student as an individual; seeking to diagnose and meet reading, writing and oracy needs.
-Despite being dictated by National examinations, we adapt the Curriculum to reflect our positivity and passion within every lesson.
+Despite being dictated by National Curriculum and examinations, we adapt the curriculum to reflect our positivity and passion within every lesson.
 We believe that competent literacy skills, as well as creativity, individuality and determination, empower students to succeed.

 Key Stage 3 Curriculum

-Throughout KS3, Students are provided with a diverse curriculum within English in order to allow them to seek their own passion and enthusiasm for the subject.
-We have a range of English Language and English Literature topics delivered using a thematic approach so as to allow students to enhance their skills.
+Throughout KS3, we have a range of English Language and English Literature topics delivered using a thematic approach so as to allow students to enhance their skills.

-Moreover, we are an ‘Accelerated Reader’ school and this programme runs through Key Stage 3.
+We are an ‘Accelerated Reader’ school and this programme runs through Key Stage 3.
 Using the ‘Accelerated Reader’ programme, our students are provided with a bespoke reading plan appropriate for developing their reading skills on a personalised level.
-This programme allows for students to be guided towards books which challenge and enthral them, whilst also considering individual ability and areas for development.

 - Visiting drama companies performing Key Stage 3 and Key Stage 4 examination plays

 - Visiting storytellers

 - Presentation of a holiday programme – oral assessment

 Mrs K Hutchins (KH) – Leader of English